paritytech/parity-bridges-common/README.md

 ## Community

-Main hangout for the community is [Element](element.io).
-Element (formerly Riot) is a chat server like, for example, Discord.
+Main hangout for the community is [Element](https://element.io/) (formerly Riot).
+Element is a chat server like, for example, Discord.
 Most discussions around Polkadot and Substrate happen in various Element "rooms" (channels).
 So, joining Element might be a good idea, anyway.

 If you are interested in information exchange and development of Polkadot related bridges please